Coosanta17/LLM-API/README.md

 > *API backend for locally hosted Large Language Models written in Java using llama.cpp*

 This is a project that I made to learn more about APIs and LLMs.
 Due to the project being a learning journey, there are some issues and inefficiencies that exist.
-If you would like to use a fully functional API that uses OpenAI's system look at [llama-server](https://github.com/ggerganov/llama.cpp) REST API.
+If you would like to use a fully functional, reliable and "bug free" API that uses OpenAI's system look at [llama-server](https://github.com/ggerganov/llama.cpp) REST API.

 ## How it works